elsaaeid/Popular-libraries/README.md

 ## Overview

-This README provides an overview of various libraries and frameworks across four popular programming ecosystems: React, Node.js, Python, and Flask.
+This README provides an overview of various libraries and frameworks across four popular programming ecosystems: `React`, `Node.js`, `Python`, and `Flask`.
 Each section highlights key libraries and frameworks that enhance development efficiency, facilitate best practices, and streamline workflows.

 ## Contents